 Insolvency & Restructuring

 Rob is regularly instructed by insolvency practitioners and directors in difficult insolvency-law litigation.
-He is described as “resourceful, clear and logical” in the 2021 Legal 500.
+He is described as “very intelligent and considered” in the 2022 Legal 500.
+The 2022 Chambers Bar Guide says, “He’s very approachable, has great rapport with clients and his preparation is meticulous.”

 - a successful challenge to a £21m proof of debt (sole counsel against QC)